 When to Act, and What to Do

-If you notice any signs of termites, it’s best to act right away.
+If you notice any signs of termites, don’t delay.
 Termites will continue to consume wood throughout your home, and a single colony can split and spread to other areas of your home, which will double the problem at hand.

 What are some signs of a termite infestation?

-If you notice mud tunnels, dropped termite wings, or termite droppings (which look like wood pellets), then you have termites.
-You may also notice that your floors are sagging, or wood members throughout your home make a hollow noise.
+Termite droppings (frass) that look like small wood pellets are one of the most common signs of termites.
+While swarming termites are the most obvious evidence of a termite infestation, you should also look out for termite wings these swarmers leave behind.
+In addition, subterranean termites create mud tubes that serve as evidence of infestation.
+On the other hand, evidence may take the form of hollow sounding wood or sagging or blistering wood floors.
 You may also notice signs of termites in trees, lumber, firewood, and other wood around your property.
 Keep an eye out for mud tunnels and blowholes, and tunnels underneath bark.
 You may even be able to see termites in action if you split the wood.

 It’s Time to Call Hi-Tech Termite Control

-For premier termite control services, count on the crew here at Hi-Tech.
-We’re termite control experts, and we proudly serve our neighbors throughout Los Angeles and much of SoCal.
+For premier termite control services, count on us here at Hi-Tech.
+With twenty-five years of experience, we are termite control experts, and we proudly serve Los Angeles, Orange, and San Diego counties.
 We perform termite inspections, which reveal the severity of the problem and the source of your infestation.
 We also provide extermination services, including chemical treatments, microwave termite treatments (an accurate, alternative termite treatment technique), and, as a last resort, home tenting fumigation for termites.
 If you’re ready to get started, reach out to us today!